freenas/freenas-docs/userguide/snippets/xseries.rst

-.. note:: The IPMItool remote management utility must be installed on the laptop or desktop computer used to manage the X series remotely, and the computer must have access to the same network as the X series.
+.. note:: The IPMItool remote management utility must be installed on the laptop or desktop computer used to manage the X series remotely, and that computer must have access to the same network as the X series.
 FreeBSD, macOS, and Linux have package systems which can be used to install
    `IPMItool <https://sourceforge.net/projects/ipmitool/>`__.